-Electric power stations in The Netherlands have a capacity of approximately 15 GW_e (15 000 MW_e), from which at average 10 GW_e is used (the rest is necessary to receive peak loads).
-These plants produce in the same time approximately 15 GW{th}.
-From that heat only a small part is used.
-Electric power stations can not be switched off immediately.
+The capacity of electric power stations in The Netherlands is approximately 15 GWe (15 000 MWe), from which at average 10 GWe is used (the rest is necessary to receive peak loads).
+These plants produce in the same time approximately 15 GWth.
+From that heat only a part is used by cogeneration.a Electric power stations can not be switched off immediately.
 Temporary overproduction is sold cheaper at night or into foreign countries (for example to pump up water in storage reservoirs).
 Approximately 2% is generated by nuclear power, 1% sustainable, the rest by fossile fuels.